 Low on Customers?
 Try Barter

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Is business slow?
+Opinions expressed by Entrepreneur contributors are their own.Is business slow?
 Don't overlook an old-fashioned form of commerce that's booming in the recession -- barter.

 Of course, businesses having been making informal barter arrangements with other local merchants since forever.
 You do my brochure, and I give you some of my restaurant's Mexican food in exchange.
 I give you the food at retail value, but I don't pay that much for it, so I essentially buy the service at a discount.
 And everybody's happy.